Do you have DVDs, electronic and other items lying around the house? If you have items you no longer use, Decluttr might just buy them from you.

 Don’t forget to include all cases and original items with your shipment.
 Decluttr won’t accept them otherwise.

-When your items are properly boxed and labeled, you’ll have to bring them to a UPS shipping location.
-Your options are:
+When your items are properly boxed, and the box is taped shut and labeled, you’ll have to bring them to a UPS shipping location.

 - Any UPS branch store.